Living in Uruguay

 When we asked people living in Uruguay what life is like and how people spend their time, they said:

 "Family is the MOST important consideration here.
 Raising kids on pure air, clean water, unprocessed foods (keeping them from eating too many sweets) are all high priorities.
 Life is not a race here.
 Relax, take five minutes instead of one - they're small. :D The parilla is an EVENT, not a meal.
 It's a chance for family & friends to get together around the grill for nice conversation while the kids run around, a few delicious bites, a glass or two of excellent wine...
 Our village is centered around two things: tourism & fishing.
 One feeds the other & vice-versa.
 The one word that ALWAYS comes up in conversations about Punta del Diablo is "que tranquilo," which, of course, it IS.
 Everyone is relaxed...
 I found myself relaxing immediately.
 Anything that can't be finished today will certainly be waiting for you tomorrow.
 I doubt, when I stand before my Maker, that I will regret not having spent more time cleaning house or washing dishes.
-Rather, time with friends on the beach fishing or taking the sun, enjoying one another's company is a high priority for me," wrote a member in Punta del Diablo.
+Rather, time with friends on the beach fishing or taking the sun, enjoying one another's company is a high priority for me," wrote one member in Punta del Diablo.

 "Life for expats and digital nomads in Uruguay is generally quite pleasant.
 The country is known for its laid-back lifestyle, friendly people, and stunning natural beauty.
 Expats and digital nomads can enjoy a relaxed pace of life, with plenty of opportunities to explore the country's beaches, mountains, and cities.
 Uruguay is also known for its low cost of living, making it an attractive destination for those looking to stretch their budget.
 The country also offers excellent healthcare and education systems, making it a great place to raise a family.
-With its vibrant culture, diverse cuisine, and welcoming locals, Uruguay is an ideal destination for expats and digital nomads," commented one expat who made the move to Uruguay.
+With its vibrant culture, diverse cuisine, and welcoming locals, Uruguay is an ideal destination for expats and digital nomads," remarked one expat who made the move to Uruguay.

 Is there a lot of crime in Uruguay?